iyobo/jollof-data-arangodb/README.md

 # jollof-data-arangodb
-ArangoDB data adapter for JollofJS
+ArangoDB data adapter for JollofJS.

-With this adapter, you can now use ArangoDB as a datasource with [The JollofJS Framework](http://jollofjs.com)!
+With this adapter, you can now use ArangoDB (v3+) as a datasource with [The JollofJS Framework](http://jollofjs.com)!

 ## What is ArangoDB
 ArangoDB is a modern multi-model database that merges the functionality of a Document, Key-Value, and Graphing Database system all-in-one.